developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/emdksamples_androidstudio/index.md

 ---
-title: Using the EMDK Samples with Android Studio
+title: Sample App Set-up Guide
 layout: sample.html
 product: EMDK For Android
 productversion: '7.4'
 ---

-##Loading the Sample Application
+##Loading a Sample App

 1. Choose a sample and click the **See Details** button.
     ![img](select_a_sample.png)